theobald-software/theobald-software.github.io/_includes/_content/en/bapis-and-function-modules/run.md

 ![Bapi-Run-Parameters](/img/content/Bapi-Run-Parameters.png){:class="img-responsive"}

-The output data of a BAPI extraction can be checked when running an extraction in the browser.
+The output data of a BAPI extraction can be checked when running an extraction in a browser.
-The following example shows the data of the table ADDRESSDATA, which has the output type *Pipeline*.
+The following example shows the data of the table ADDRESSDATA with the output type *Pipeline*.

 ![Bapi-Run-Output](/img/content/Bapi-Run-Output.png){:class="img-responsive"}